Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Introduction

 We also get the following vanishing theorems which are generalizations of Griffiths type vanishing theorem to singularities, (dual) $m$-positivity and weakly pseudoconvex \kah manifolds.
 Here, $\mathscr{E}(h)$ is the $L^2$-subsheaf of $\mathcal{O}_X(E)$ with respect to a singular Hermitian metric $h$ on $E$ analogous to multiplier ideal sheaves.
 In fact, $\mathscr{E}(h)=\mathcal{O}_X(E)\otimes\mathscr{I}(h)$ if $E$ is a holomorphic line bundle.
 And if $h$ is Griffiths semi-positive, then it is already known in \cite{HI20} and \cite{Ina22} that $\mathscr{E}(h\otimes\mathrm{det}\,h)$ is coherent.

-\begin{theorem} Let $X$ be a weakly pseudoconvex manifold equipped with an effective divisor $D$ such that $\mathcal{O}_X(D)$ is a positive line bundle.
-Let $E$ be a holomorphic vector bundle over $X$ equipped with a singular Hermitian metric $h$.
+\begin{theorem} Let $X$ be a weakly pseudoconvex manifold and $E$ be a holomorphic vector bundle over $X$ equipped with a singular Hermitian metric $h$.
 We assume that $h$ is Griffiths semi-positive on $X$.
-Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive line bundle then
+Then we have the following \begin{itemize} \item [$(a)$] If $X$ has a positive holomorphic line bundle and $A$ is a $k$-positive holomorphic line bundle, then for any $q\geq k$ we have that